Monogenic semigroup: Structure

-In the latter case let m be the smallest positive integer such that a m = a x for some positive integer x ≠ m, and let r be smallest positive integer such that a m = a m + r.
+In the latter case let m be the smallest positive integer such that am = ax for some positive integer x ≠ m, and let r be smallest positive integer such that am = am+r.
 The positive integer m is referred to as the index and the positive integer r as the period of the monogenic semigroup $\langle a \rangle$.
-The order of a is defined as m+r-1.
+The order of a is defined as m+r−1.
 The period and the index satisfy the following properties: